vincentbockaert/me.vincentbockaert.xyz/content/projects/k3s-on-hetzner.md

 Luckily for us, Hetzner Cloud has provided 2 excellent helm charts to implement this kind of integration for us.

 However, to establish communication with the API's from Hetzner, some extra configuration is needed.
-For starters a kubernetes secret is needed, which we'll put in a namespace dedicated to this kind of "_operations_" work.
+For starters a kubernetes secret is needed, [containing a api token for hcloud](https://docs.hetzner.com/cloud/api/getting-started/generating-api-token/), which we'll put in a namespace dedicated to this kind of "_operations_" work.

 ```bash
 kubectl create ns ops-tools